-NEW YORK (AP) — Apple's stock hit a new high Friday after a four-month swoon, as investors looked ahead to the release of a new iPhone and possibly a smaller iPad.
+NEW YORK (AP) — Apple's stock hit a new high Friday after a four-month swoon, as investors look ahead to the release of a new iPhone and possibly a smaller iPad.

 The previous high for the stock was $644, hit on April 10.

-Apple has a market value of about $608 billion, almost 50 percent higher than No. 2 Exxon Mobil Corp. at $408 billion.
+Apple has a market value of $604 billion, almost 50 percent higher than No. 2 Exxon Mobil Corp. at $408 billion.

 Apple's stock fell last month after the company's earnings report for the April-June quarter showed the slowest growth in more than two years.
 It was only the second time in 10 years that Apple had missed analyst expectations.